Tom’s Hardware CES 2021 Awards: Hot New Hardware for the Year Ahead

 The GeForce RTX 3060 sounds like an amazing value proposition.
 Performance looks like it should come pretty close to matching the RTX 2070 Super, a card that launched at $500.
 What's more, Nvidia has elected to go with a 12GB VRAM configuration, which is more memory than any of the other RTX cards outside of the RTX 3090 and Titan RTX.
 It's about time, I say!
 Plenty of games won't need 12GB, but there are enough that now creep past 8GB that it's a welcome change, and 6GB definitely wouldn't feel right on a $330 mainstream card that's supposed to last a few years.

 The real question: Is there a chance in hell that Nvidia and its partners will have enough RTX 3060 cards available at launch to satisfy the demand?
-My crystal ball is literally laughing at me for even asking, and suggesting I check back around Computex time to see if things have improved. — Jarred Walton
+My crystal ball is literally laughing at me for even asking, and suggesting I check back around Computex time to see if things have improved.
+Also, considering all the AIBs are increasing pricing on existing RTX 30-series GPUs, I can't imagine Nvidia is going to actually sell many 3060 cards at $329. — Jarred Walton

 Read more: Nvidia RTX 3060 (12GB) Coming in Feb for $329